sifaralways/SampleRateMenuBar/README.md

 ## 🙏 Credits

-This app is inspired by the original idea from vincentneo/apple-music-sample-rate
+This app is inspired by the original idea from https://github.com/vincentneo/LosslessSwitcher
-He pioneered the log-parsing concept — this fork builds on that to add:
-	•	Live track change detection via AppleScript
-	•	Retrospective log parsing using log show
-	•	GUI menu bar with device info and sample rate sync

 ## 👋 Contribute